canonical/opensearch-operator/docs/explanation/performance-profiles.md

 - **Swap must be disabled** — OpenSearch performs best when it is not swapped to disk.
 - `vm.max_map_count >= 262144` — required by OpenSearch for mmap-based file access.

-- `fs.file-max = 1048576` — ensures sufficient file descriptors for large deployments.
+Setting `fs.file-max = 1048576` is strongly recommended to ensure sufficient file descriptors for large deployments, but it is not currently enforced by either profile.

 The `net.ipv4.tcp_retries2` parameter is set automatically by the charm and does not need to be configured manually.